warahi-spenceley/carsearch/README.md

 ## Project description

-This repository contains the source code for Carsearch, a simple application that retrieves information on automobiles based on a search query.
+This repository contains the source code for Carsearch, a simple application that retrieves static information on automobiles based on a search query.

-You can enter the following automobile names and it will return back static information on them.

 The purpose of this app was to test my DevOps skills, specifically with the following new technologies:
   - `AWS`
   - `Docker`
   - `GitHub Actions`

-To test the app out, please view `searchableCarNames.md` of the following automobile names to query:
+To test the app out, run locally and use the names from `searchableCarNames.md` to query search:

 # Development Environment
 ## Requirements